ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 This is a tool capable of searching **across all realms in your region** to alert you on incredible deals, alerting you on the best prices for any item you want to buy seconds after Blizzard AH API data is released.

+We support all game modes including:
+- Retail
+- Classic
+- Season of Discovery Classic

 **Please dontate to our patreon so we can keep the project running.
 If you need help setting it up, our creator will personally help any patreon subscribers.**

 https://www.patreon.com/indopan